 Immunohistochemistry (IHC) biomarkers are a key component of today’s drug development process.
-We have the experience in developing and validating IHC biomarkers to support many key areas in our CLIA laboratory:
+Precision for Medicine (formerly ApoCell) has experience in developing and validating IHC biomarkers to support many key areas in our CLIA laboratory:

 - Evaluate pharmacodynamic effects and therapeutic efficacy